Dr. Ahmad Al Harbi

 • Structured vascular reports with indication, technique, measurements, findings, and impression.

-Vascular ultrasound equipment at Vascular Lab Kuwait
+Vascular ultrasound diagnostics at Vascular Lab Kuwait

 Medical information should support care, not replace it